 “Pauline Bonaparte as Venus Victrix” by Antonio Canova

 By the time of this depiction in 1808, nude portraits of living individuals were unusual, and high-rank subjects usually had strategically placed drapery.
-In this sculpture, the head is a realistic portrait, but slightly idealised, while the nude torso is a neo-classically idealised female form and not necessarily based on the Pauline Bonaparte.
+In this sculpture, the head is a realistic portrait but slightly idealized, while the nude torso is a neo-classically idealized female form and not necessarily based on the Pauline Bonaparte.
 The style of the sculpture may have also been affected by the Borghese family’s mythical ancestry.
 The Borghese claimed they could trace their descent to Venus, through her son Aeneas, the founder of Rome.

 Pauline Bonaparte (1780 – 1825) was an Italian noblewoman whose elder brother was Napoleon, the first Emperor of the French.
 She married Charles Leclerc, a French general, a union ended by his death in 1802.
 Later, she married Camillo Borghese, 6th Prince of Sulmona.

 Upon Napoleon’s fall, Pauline sold all of her assets and moved to Elba, using that money to better Napoleon’s condition.
 She was the only Bonaparte sibling to visit her brother during his exile on Elba.
-Her home in Paris was sold to the British government and used by the Duke of Wellington as his official residence during his tenure as British Ambassador to France.
+Her home in Paris was sold to the British government.
+The Duke of Wellington used it as his official residence during his tenure as British Ambassador to France.
 Today the house is still the home of the British ambassador.

 After Napoleon’s defeat at Waterloo, Pauline moved to Rome, under the protection of Pope Pius VII, as did her mother and other members of the Bonaparte family.

-The Judgement of Paris is a story from Greek mythology, which was one of the events that led up to the Trojan War and in later versions of the story to the foundation of Rome.
+The Judgment of Paris is a story from Greek mythology.
+It was one of the events that led up to the Trojan War.
+Later, Roman versions of the story refer to Paris in the foundation myths of Rome.

 In the Greek myth, three goddesses claimed the golden apple as the prize for the most beautiful.
-The three Greek goddesses were Hera, Athena and Aphrodite.
+The three Greek goddesses were Hera, Athena, and Aphrodite.
 They asked Zeus to judge which of them was fairest.
-In his wisdom, he was reluctant to favour any claim himself and declared that Paris, a Trojan mortal, would decide the beauty contest.
+In his wisdom, he was reluctant to favor any claim himself and declared that Paris, a Trojan mortal, would decide the beauty contest.